 The cause of skin related pregnancy symptoms

 Skin specific pregnancy symptoms are caused for the same reason acne may be experienced in sync with menstruation.
-Skin changes significantly throughout pregnancy are a direct consequence of hormonal fluctuations.
+Skin changes significantly throughout pregnancy and is a direct consequence of hormonal fluctuations.

-The early stages of pregnancy cause a significant rise in estrogen and progesterone levels.
+The early stages of pregnancy cause a significant rise in oestrogen and progesterone levels.
 A rise that steadily increases throughout each trimester.
-In fact, the human body makes more estrogen during one pregnancy than during an entire lifetime[i].
+In fact, the human body makes more oestrogen during one pregnancy than during an entire lifetime1.
 The rise in blood serum levels of these two hormones are responsible for ‘pregnancy glow’.

-Oestrogen is known to help prevent skin ageing, increase collagen production and even boost skin’s hydration[ii].
-Progesterone is less well researched, however, studies conclude similar effects with topical application of progesterone also showing an increase in skin firmness and elasticity[iii].
+Oestrogen is known to help prevent skin ageing, increase collagen production and even boost skin’s hydration2.
+Progesterone is less well researched, however, studies conclude similar effects with topical application of progesterone also showing an increase in skin firmness and elasticity3.
 Although oestrogen and progesterone show the largest increases, accompanying hormones such as androgens and cortisol are also markedly increased.